subuser-security/subuser/README.md

 Subuser is meant to be easilly installed and in and of itself technically insignificant.
 It is *just* a wrapper around docker, nothing more.

 Subuser launches docker containers with [volumes](http://docs.docker.io/en/latest/use/working_with_volumes/) shared between the host and the child container.
-For X11 apps it uses X11 over ssh.
 That's all.

 Installing subuser:
 -------------------